-- Request that the appropriate transcripts be sent to the MCC Student Data Center, 3200 Broadway, Kansas City, Missouri 64111. - First-time college students should ask the high school they last attended to send a transcript to the college. - Students who have taken the GED test given by the Missouri State Department of Elementary and Secondary Education should have their scores sent to the college. - Students who are transferring from another college or university should submit a transcript from each school attended. - d.
+- 2. Request that the appropriate transcripts be sent to the MCC Student Data Center, 3200 Broadway, Kansas City, Missouri 64111.
+Once received, transcripts will be processed and evaluated. - a.
+First-time college students should ask the high school they last attended to send a transcript to the above address. - b.
+Students who have taken the GED test given by the Missouri State Department of Elementary and Secondary Education should have their scores sent to the above address. - c.
+Students who are transferring from another college or university should submit a transcript from each school attended. - d.
 Home-school students must provide documentation as required by Missouri State Statute 167.031.2 (2)(a), R.S.
+MO.

-MO. - Students who are enrolled at a college or university other than MCC may take MCC courses as a visiting student. - f.
+- e.
+Students who are enrolled at a college or university other than MCC may take MCC courses as a visiting student. - f.
 If you have already earned a degree, you are not required to see an advisor or take the placement test.
 However, these services are available to assist you in selecting appropriate courses.
 If you are planning to pursue a degree or certificate with MCC, it is important you consult with an advisor to ensure your enrollment includes all the necessary courses.

 Students seeking admission to MCC should apply and send the required documents to the Student Data Center several months or weeks before classes begin.
-Once received, the admissions/records office will send a letter confirming admission and notifying each student how, when and where to enroll in classes.
+Once received, the admissions/ records office will send a letter confirming admission and notifying each student how, when and where to enroll in classes.